-Doesn't it feel like 2017 just began?
+Doesn't it feel like this year just began?
 Yet Halloween, the end of Daylight Savings and even Thanksgiving are right around the corner.

-With nearly one third of all nonprofit donations occuring in December alone, it's important to execute a strategic year-end giving campaign that maximizes your impact over the next two months.
+With nearly one third of all nonprofit donations occurring in December alone, it's important to execute a strategic year-end giving campaign that maximizes your impact over the next two months.

 The good news: It's not too late to start planning.

-To help, we prepared an infographic chock full of must-read statistics on year-end giving, plus 4 practical strategies to supercharge results in the final quarter of 2017.
+To help, we prepared an infographic chock full of must-read statistics on year-end giving, plus 4 practical strategies to supercharge results in the final quarter of the year.

 If you feel like you've waited too long to begin a year-end giving campaign, rest assured you're not alone: As noted in the infographic, more than half of all nonprofits begin in November and even December.